haixiangyan/overwatch-ui/README.md

 ## Copyright Statement

 I love to play Overwatch, so I built this just for fun.
-But, I am not sure if this will cause a Copyright problem of using font sytles, logo, images made by Bailzzard.
+But, I am not sure if this will cause a Copyright problem of using font styles, logo, images made by Blizzard Entertainment.
 So for now, I have to temporarily add a [CC BY-NC-ND 4.0 Licence](https://creativecommons.org/licenses/by-nc-nd/4.0/) and some statements as follow:

 * This UI library is for learning purposes only, not for commercial use.